ePages-de/epages-devportal/_posts/2017/2017-12-14-restdocs-raml.md

 ## Next steps

 We are convinced that `restdocs-raml` can help us to keep the benefits of Spring REST Docs by leveraging the additional value that RAML provides.
-That's why we will refactor our documenting tests to output RAML with the help of `restdocs-raml` and improve the project as we proceed.
+That's why we will refactor our tests that document resources to output RAML with the help of `restdocs-raml`, and improve the project as we proceed.

 There are a few improvements that we already have in mind.

 At the moment we use Json Schema to define types in RAML.
 This is mainly due to RAML 0.8 compatibility.
-RAML 1.0 now allows a `yaml` based type definition that is more readable and also better supported by tools like `api-console` and `raml2html`.
+RAML 1.0 now allows a yaml-based type definition that is more readable, and also better supported by tools such as `api-console`, and `raml2html`.
 So adding this feature would make sense.

 Documenting a resource multiple times is not supported at the moment.
 In the aggregation phase the resource path is unique.
 RAML can document different kinds of responses for each resource.
 It would be nice to support this in the aggregation.

-Also we will have a look at documenting cross-cutting concerns like paging and links.
+Also we will have a look at documenting cross-cutting concerns like paging, and links.

 So stay tuned for more to come.